A little about us and who we are…

-Our mission is to ensure through education, discussion and peer support that people living with neuropathy and neuropathic pain — as well as their loved ones — have a place where they can talk, ask questions, and be heard.
+To ensure, through education, discussion and peer support, people living with neuropathy and neuropathic pain have a safe place where they can talk and be heard, ask questions and receive credible information.

 Who We Are